Azure-Samples/digital-twins-explorer/README.md

 <img src="https://raw.githubusercontent.com/Azure-Samples/digital-twins-explorer/master/media/graph-preview.png" alt="graph preview" width="500"/>

-Adt-explorer will now create the requested twins and relationships in the service instance.
+Azure Digital Twins explorer will now create the requested twins and relationships in the service instance.
 A dialog will appear to show that it is finished.

 <img src="https://raw.githubusercontent.com/Azure-Samples/digital-twins-explorer/master/media/import-success.png" alt="graph import success dialog" width="250"/>

 Click on the graph view tab

 Click the large query button in the upper right of the screen.
-This will cause adt-explorer to retrieve all twins and relationships from the service and draw the graph defined by them.
+This will cause Azure Digital Twins explorer to retrieve all twins and relationships from the service and draw the graph defined by them.

-For more detailed instructions on adt-explorer features, please see the sections below.
+For more detailed instructions on Azure Digital Twins explorer features, please see the sections below.

-## Using adt-explorer
+## Using Azure Digital Twins explorer

 ### First run